maya-papaya/Analyzing-Protests-Through-Tweets/README.md

 ```
 <img width="600" alt = "Indian Farmers' Protest Chart 4" src="Screenshot 2023-08-05 at 10.02.30 AM.png">

 For this instance, the percentage of positive tweets dramatically decreases to 13%, while the percentage of negative tweets increases to almost 50%.
 These prominent changes may be because of the violence that occurred.
-Two major groups decided to leave the farmers' protest because of the violence and religious flag.
+Two major groups decided to leave the farmers' protest because of the violence and the Nishan Sahib, a Sikh religious flag.
 Likely, many people (including previous supporters of the movement) criticized the violence and the group of protesters who abandoned the original peaceful protest plan.
+Several protesters also resorted to vandalism.
+Over 300 police personnel and thousands of farmers were injured by the violence.

-Another factor contributing to the lack of positive support is the internet shutdown that caused farmers to lose contact with their supporters.
-However, some of the negative tweets were likely also directed towards the government and their treatment of the farmers, as well as their crackdown on the internet/social media.
+However, some of the negative tweets were likely directed towards the government, as well as their crackdown on the internet/social media.
 ```
 Keywords:
 1. ('farmersprotest', 12696)